delight-im/MovieContentFilter/Examples/README.md

     * For multi-part films, there are multiple files called `Part {n}.mcf` where `{n}` is the index of the part and conforms to `[0-9]+`.
     * For series, where applicable, there are multiple files called `Season {s} - Episode {e}.mcf` where `{s}` is the index of the season and conforms to `[0-9]{2}` and `{e}` is the index of the episode and conforms to `[0-9]{2}`.
 The dividing dash is `U+002D HYPHEN-MINUS`.

+## Verifying filters

+The format being a subset of *WebVTT*, the easiest way to verify all filters with regard to timing and correctness is as follows:

+ 1. Keep the specific filter file under the `.vtt` extension while working on it.
+ 1. Whenever the need for verification arises, load the filter as a *WebVTT* subtitle file in your media player.
+Some modern media players have built-in support for *WebVTT*, e.g. *VLC media player*.
+ 1. Watch the movie or TV show and verify that the correct filter directives appear at the right time and for the expected duration.
+ 1. Change the filter file to the `.mcf` extension after finishing the verification.

 ## Disclaimer

 The filters provided here are not necessarily complete or accurate.